The Centerpiece of 21st Century Global Security

 Since the first F-35 Lightning II rolled out of the Lockheed Martin factory in Fort Worth, Texas in 2006, the program’s reach has exponentially expanded around the globe.

 Of the original nine partner countries – Australia, Canada, Denmark, Italy, the Netherlands, Norway, Turkey, the United Kingdom and the United States – six have received their first jets.
 There are also three foreign military sale (FMS) customers - Israel, Japan and the Republic of Korea.
-In addition, the F-35 is being evaluated by the Belgian government as a possible replacement for their F-16 fleet.
-The Finnish government is also evaluating the F-35 as a possible replacement for their F/A-18C/D fleet.
+In addition, the F-35 is being evaluated by the Belgian government as a possible replacement for their F-16 fleet and the Finnish government as a possible replacement for their F/A-18C/D fleet.

 Suppliers in all nine of the program's partner countries are producing F-35 components for all aircraft, not just those for their country.
-And in addition to the Fort Worth plant, there are two Final Assembly and Check Out (FACO) facilities outside the United States: one in Cameri, Italy, where the first jet was delivered in December 2015; and another in Nagoya, Japan, where the first jet is currently being manufactured.
+And in addition to the Fort Worth plant, there are two Final Assembly and Check Out (FACO) facilities outside the United States: one in Cameri, Italy, where the first jet was delivered in December 2015; and another in Nagoya, Japan, where the first jet was delivered in June 2017.